-A method of describing the colour characteristics of light source.
+A method of describing the colour characteristics of a light source.

-A list of hosts used in an edited to be pulled from negative film rolls.
+A list of hosts used in an edit to be pulled from negative film rolls.

 Digital Audio Tape, used for recording production sound.

-Digital Cinema Package, a format used for digital files intended for theatrical exhibition.
+Digital Cinema Package, a format used for digital files intended for theatrical exhibitions.

 The mathematical process of interpreting raw image data from a sensor back into a full-colour image.